scaffold-eth/scaffold-eth/README.md

 This scaffold-eth branch introduces a file upload component.

-Currently, there are two ways to get data uploaded to IPFS:
+🗝️ Currently, there are two ways to get data uploaded to IPFS...

 1).
 Calling the 'addToIPFS' hook in a component in your app:
 ```bash